Psoriasis Treatments and Information

-Psoriasis, which presents as thick scaly patches on the skin, is a chronic skin condition that causes cells on the skin to grow abnormally fast.
-In normal skin, cells grow and fall off after about four weeks.
+Psoriasis is a chronic skin condition that causes skin cells to grow abnormally fast.
+It presents as thick, scaly patches on the skin.
+In normal skin, cells grow and fall off after about 4 weeks.
 When the skin sheds off, new cells then grow in place of the cells that have flaked off.
-When you have psoriasis, those new skin cells come to the skin’s surface much quicker—in days as opposed to weeks.
-This buildup of patches is referred to as plaques or plaque psoriasis.
-Psoriasis can be an extremely embarrassing condition—especially during swimsuit season.
-Psoriasis in not contagious, but it is a chronic condition that requires the correct care and attention to successfully manage.
+When you have psoriasis, those new skin cells come to the skin’s surface much more quickly—in days instead of weeks.

-There still remains a lot to be learned about psoriasis, including why people get it in the first place.
-There is a strong genetic component and the immune system plays a large role as well.
+It is not exactly clear why some people get psoriasis; however, there is a strong genetic component and the immune system plays a large role as well.
 It is widely thought that the cause of psoriasis has to do with the T cells in the body, which are white blood cells.
-T cells help our bodies fight off infections, but when you have psoriasis, the T cells instead attack the healthy skin cells as if they were a foreign substance.
-The main psoriasis triggers include:
+T cells help our bodies fight off infections, but when you have psoriasis, the T cells attack the healthy skin cells instead as if they were a foreign substance.

 - Strep throat

 - Cold weather